Mordechai Rechtman

 Mordechai Rechtman (מרדכי רכטמן; 16 May 1926 – 27 May 2023) was an Israeli bassoonist, conductor, academic teacher and arranger.
 He was principal bassoonist of the Israel Philharmonic Orchestra from 1946 to 1991.
 He was professor of bassoon at the Tel Aviv University from 1968 to 2002, and taught as a guest professor internationally, including the Indiana University School of Music, the Juilliard School and the Royal Academy of Music.
-Rechtmann was also known for transcriptions and arrangements for wind quintets and other ensembles that he had founded and conducted, specifically of concertos.
+Rechtman was also known for transcriptions and arrangements for wind quintets and other ensembles that he had founded and conducted, specifically of concertos.

 Life and career

 Rechtman was born in Barmen, German Reich (now part of Wuppertal, Germany) on 16 May 1926.
 He immigrated to Mandatory Palestine with his parents in 1934.
 A neighbour noticed his musicality when he practiced recorder and harmonica on a balcony, and recommended to try the bassoon.
 Rechtman began playing the bassoon at age 12.